Allagash Brewing Company: Production

 Many of the beers Allagash produces are bottle-conditioned.
 The technique calls for two fermentations, the first in the fermenting tanks and the second in the bottle itself (a process known as the methode champenoise).
 Before the beer is bottled, a small amount of yeast and sugar is added and a second fermentation occurs.
 It is this second fermentation which produces a notable increase in carbonation, a softer feel and remarkable complexity.
 This method of bottle conditioning leaves a small amount of yeast in the bottle.
 A coolship is used to cool the wort for some of the beers.
-In 2007, Allagash was the first brewery in the US to build a traditional coolship for spontaneous fermentation by wild yeasts.

-The brewery has tasting rooms in two Maine locations: 50 Industrial Way in Portland, and The Allagash Bungalow, at 10 Market Street in Scarborough.

 Brands

-Today, Allagash has eight year-round beers in its portfolio, seven yearly releases, and numerous one-offs and keg-only releases.
+Allagash has eight year-round beers in its portfolio, seven yearly releases, and numerous one-offs and keg-only releases.